MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The initial keys and formats are defined in {{keys}}.

 The presentation format for SvcFieldValue is a whitespace-separated list of key=value pairs.
-When the value, or both the value and the "=", are omitted, the presentation value is the empty string.
+When the value is omitted, or both the value and the "=" are omitted, the presentation value is the empty string.

     ; basic-visible is VCHAR minus DQUOTE, ";", and "\"
     basic-visible = %x21 / %x23-3A / %x3C-5B / %x5D-7E